gatewayapps/cradle/README.md

 Use the `emit` command to generate code output:
 `npx cradle emit -c [path to cradle config] -e spec`

-This command will generate code based on the configured emitters(see the Configuration section).
+This command will run the specified emitters(see the Configuration section).
 Use the `-e` argument to specify a particular emitter or omit it to run all configured emitters.

 ## Configuration
 Cradle uses a JavaScript based configuration file in order to execute loading the spec and emitting generated code.
 Below is an example configuration file: